Pussy Riot Members Arrested For Rushing World Cup Field In Moscow

 The BBC identified the protesters — who were quickly chased by security and then carried off the pitch — as Nika Nikulshina, Olga Kurachyova, Olga Pakhtusova and Pyotr Verzilov.

-According to Pussy Riot, Nikulshina was sentenced at Moscow's Khamovnichesky court to 15 days of "administrative arrest" and has been banned from attending sports events.
+According to Pussy Riot, Nikulshina was the first to be sentenced at Moscow's Khamovnichesky court, ordered to 15 days of "administrative arrest" and banned from attending sports events for three years.
+In a subsequent statement from its U.S. publicist, the group says Verzilov, Kurachyova and Pakhtusova received the same sentence, and claims that a lawyer for the four was denied access to them before the hearing.

 The Russian news agency Interfax has reported that the four were being charged with "violation of spectators' rights" and the illegal wearing of law enforcement symbols.

 The Khamovnichesky court is the same at which three Pussy Riot members — Maria Alyokhina, Yekaterina Samutsevich and Nadezhda Tolokonnikova — were convicted in August 2012 of hooliganism and sentenced to two years of penal labor for a "punk prayer" the group staged inside of Moscow's Cathedral of Christ the Savior in February 2012.
 (Alyokhina and Tolokonnikova served 22 months of their sentences for the cathedral protest; Samutsevich's sentence was suspended.)
 It is also the same court that tried the exiled businessman Mikhail Khodorkovsky, who wrote about his experience there around the time of the Pussy Riot trio's trial.